tangmingcan/RNAchat/README.md

 ![image](https://github.com/user-attachments/assets/be74280f-123a-4277-ab86-951848880040)

-Here we can see metagene_4_RA is the most freq gene interacting with others.
+Here we can see metagene_4_RA is the most freq metagene interacting with others.
 So we checked its enrichment result.
 You can see CEBPB is involved in pathway: WP_NETWORK_MAP_OF_SARSCOV2_SIGNALING
 ![image](https://github.com/user-attachments/assets/3dd8bb54-51fe-4ae2-bae1-ff8069785f26)